rabogan/ESL-Lesson-System/README.md

 1. **Modular Code Structure:** The codebase is organized into multiple helper modules to encapsulate different functionalities and promote code reusability.
 2. **User Authentication and Authorization:** Separate login and registration routes for students and teachers ensure appropriate access control.
-3. **CSRF Protection:** All forms in the application are protected against CSRF attacks using Flask-WTF.
+3. **CSRF Protection and forms:** All forms in the application are protected against CSRF attacks using Flask-WTF.
 4. **Timezone Management:** Accurate timezone handling ensures that lesson times are displayed correctly for both teachers and students.
 5. **Rate Limiting:** Flask-Limiter is used to prevent abuse of the registration and login endpoints by limiting the number of requests per minute.